 - •1999 Boston College released Millionaires in the Millennium estimating \$41 trillion in U.S. intergenerational wealth transfer. - •2000 We engaged in early discussions with the Nebraska Community Foundation to estimate TOW for Nebraska and its 93 counties. - •2002 We released Wealth in Nebraska our first TOW study. - •2003 We completed TOW analysis for Wyoming. - •2004 TOW is done for Wisconsin and we advised the Iowa TOW study. - •2005 We completed TOW analysis in South Dakota and the Greater New Orleans Region.
 Boston College does TOW analysis for North Dakota. - •2006 We completed TOW studies for Montana and Indiana, and advised the Arizona TOW study. - •2007 We completed TOW studies for Ohio, Illinois, Michigan, Northeastern New York, and Pennsylvania.
-We also advised Wichita State University and the Kansas Health Foundation on a TOW study in Kansas. - •2008 We completed TOW studies for Vermont, Nevada, and California.
+We also advised Wichita State University and the Kansas Health Foundation on a TOW study in Kansas. - •2008 We are currently in discussions with six different states regarding TOW future studies.

-Over the years we have completed individual community and county studies in North Dakota, Kansas, Missouri, and Iowa.
+Over the years we have completed individual community and county studies in North Dakota, Kansas, Missouri and Iowa.

-rupri^{Center} RURAL ENTREPRENEURSHIP
+rupri^{Center} for RURAL ENTREPRENEURSHIP